-It is a legal requirement to publicise our complaints procedures.
-This policy will be included within the school/service's information in many ways:
+CiC will publicise our complaints procedures.
+This policy will be included within information provided by the service in many ways:

-- This policy will be published on the TCES website. - This policy will be given to new parents when their child joins the school/service. - This policy will be given to pupils at the school/service or home visit prior to admission. - Home school bulletins and/or newsletters will remind parents/carers about the policy.
+- This policy will be published on the TCES website. - This policy will be given to new parents/carers when their child joins the service. - This policy will be disseminated to parents/carers and staff on a termly basis - This policy will be displayed in and around our Therapy and Life Skills Centre - Home school bulletins and/or newsletters will remind parents/carers about the policy.

-All TCES staff will be made aware of the complaints procedure and the various stages involved.
+All CiC staff will be made aware of the complaints procedure and the various stages involved.
 Where there is an active initial concern or formal complaint, everybody involved will be clear about what is happening and their responsibilities within this.